 The time measured for a block encrypt with a 128-bit key was 3.3ms (confirmed by MULTOS as matching in-house results).
 The underlying chip crypto-engine is much faster, and the speed disparity is due to software reliability and security measures.
 The 3.3ms is only valid when writing encrypted data to RAM, as NVM increases the time to 6.4ms (although reading from NVM is fast); so the outputs of all functions were written to RAM.
-In all cases where a primitive was available, it was considerably quicker than any equivalent implemented at the application layer, although considerably slower than what might be imagined from a low-level native implementation
+In all cases where a primitive was available, it was considerably quicker than any equivalent implemented at the application layer, although considerably slower than what might be imagined from a low-level native implementation using primitives multosBlockShiftRight and MultosBlockXor.

-GCM requires a finite field multiply, but such a function did not exist as a MULTOS primitive and so was provided in a simple implementation similar to Algorithm 1 in the standard [16].
-Multiplying a single block takes 199ms, even when using primitives multosBlockShiftRight and MultosBlockXor.
 Other implementations are described in the standard, although they make use of time/memory trade-offs, which is not a strength for a memory limited smart card.
 For the initial tests, all the modes and the extra test utilities were built into a single application with the following memory requirements.

+GCM requires a finite field multiply, but such a function did not exist as a MULTOS primitive and so was provided in a simple implementation similar to Algorithm 1 in the standard [17].
+Multiplying a single block takes 199ms, even when

-Code Size (NVM): 5701 bytesStatic Data (NVM): 498 bytes
+- Code Size (NVM): 5701 bytes

+- Static Data (NVM): 498 bytes

-• Session Data (RAM): 113 bytes
+- Session Data (RAM): 113 bytes